 “קַוֵּה אֶל-ה', חֲזַק, וְיַאֲמֵץ לִבֶּךָ; וְקַוֵּה אֶל-ה'. (תהילים כ"ז:י"ב)

-Why does the psalm repeat the phrase “hope to God”?
+Why does the psalmist repeat the phrase, “hope to God”?

-The Sages learned from this repetition that we should be tenacious in prayer.
-“If a person prays but is not answered, he should pray again” (Berachot 32a).
+The Sages explained that one should be tenacious in prayer.
+“If you pray but are not answered, you should pray again” (Berachot 32a).

-Yet one could ask: If God did not answer my prayer the first time, what will I accomplish by praying again?
+Yet we could ask: If God did not answer my prayer the first time, what will I gain by praying again?

-The answer to this question requires understanding the very essence of prayer.
+To answer this question we must understand the essence of prayer.

-The purpose of prayer is to elevate the soul by bolstering its powers with images of holiness and perfection.
-There are an infinite variety of such mental images, and God knows exactly which ones are needed to perfect each individual soul.
-Divine wisdom determines what we are lacking — thus providing the stimulus for our prayers — so that the soul may perfect itself in the appropriate area.
+Prayer is a wonderful tool to elevate and perfect the soul.
+It accomplishes this by bolstering the soul’s powers with images of holiness and perfection.
+There is an infinite number of such mental images, and God knows exactly which ones are needed to perfect each individual soul.
+Divine wisdom determines what we are lacking and provides the corresponding stimulus for our prayers, thus enabling the soul to perfect itself in the appropriate area.

-On occasion, a particular visualization in all of its aspects may not succeed in penetrating the depths of the soul.
-In such cases, acceptance of the prayer is delayed until the prayer is repeated sufficiently so that soul will fully assimilate this image of holiness.
+On occasion, a particular impression may not succeed in penetrating the depths of the soul.
+In such cases, acceptance of the prayer is delayed until the prayer is repeated sufficiently so that the soul will fully assimilate this image of holiness.

-We should not be discouraged if our prayers are not answered outright.
+Thus we should not be discouraged if our prayers are not answered outright.
 All worldly matters have the potential to provide spiritual gains of eternal value.
-People are usually disheartened if they do not succeed easily; but if we are aware that our actions are gradually bringing us closer towards our goal, though the path be long and difficult, we will be encouraged by our incremental progress.
+People are often disheartened if they do not succeed easily; but if we are aware that our actions are gradually bringing us closer towards our goal, even if the path is long and difficult, we will be encouraged by our incremental progress.1

-Therefore the psalm repeats the phrase “hope to God.”
-The basis of hope is recognizing the value of these prerequisite steps.
-We must realize that each prayer, every holy aspiration and image, brings us that much closer to our goal.
+Therefore, the psalmist repeats the phrase, “hope to God.”
+The basis of hope is our recognizing the value of these prerequisite steps.
+We must realize that each prayer, every aspiration and holy image, brings us that much closer to our goal.
 Not having fully arrived, we need to “be strong and take courage,” to gather strength to continue our spiritual efforts, “and hope to God.”